 Where: 213 North 8th Street, Brooklyn

 Why: You don’t have to leave your beloved city to expand your oenophile instincts.
-A MetroCard and 35 bucks will suffice.
+A MetroCard and 45 bucks will suffice.
 Classes will range from tackling the basic principles of wine tasting, including identifying general wine characteristics such as acidity, tannins, length, age-ability, and the presence of oak to food and wine pairing and the best wines to drink in winter.
-Expect to do up to five tastings of BW’s very own vino during each class.
-You will leave with a deeper knowledge of key buzzwords, so you can confidently order your next bottle from that slightly intimidating sommelier—who won’t be at the Brooklyn Winery.
+Classes and tastings change throughout the year, so be sure to check back regularly!

 How to get there: Take the L Train to the Bedford Ave. stop (First stop in Brooklyn).
 Exit on either Bedford or Driggs and walk north to North 8th St. Walk east on North 8th St. and it’s on the north side of the street at 213 North 8th St.

 What: Wine and Cheese Pairings